nicm42/100-days-of-code/log2.md

 Thoughts: Now I just need to write something with a load of grids and see if it's easier now (I hope it is!)

 Link to work: None

+Day 94: 18th May 2020
+Progress: Did the Figma tutorials in Figma and started watching some Figma tutorials on YouTube.

+Thoughts: There's a lot going on in there, but the YouTube tutorials are helping.

+Link to work: None